csswizardry/csswizardry.github.com/_posts/2019-05-31-self-host-your-static-assets.md

 last_modified_at: 2025-01-09
 ---

-One of the quickest wins—and one of the first things I recommend my clients do—to make websites faster can at first seem counter-intuitive: you should self-host all of your static assets, forgoing others’ CDNs/infrastructure.
+One of the quickest wins — and one of the first things I recommend my clients do — to make websites faster can at first seem counter-intuitive: you should self-host all of your static assets, forgoing others’ CDNs/infrastructure.
 In this short and hopefully very straightforward post, I want to outline the disadvantages of hosting your static assets ‘off-site’, and the overwhelming